 Halloween is a fun and exciting holiday, but as a result of increased foot traffic, the potential for vehicle related accidents with young pedestrians is significantly greater.
-Minimise the risk of accidents on the road by following our Halloween traffic safety tips for 2014 below.
+Minimise the risk of accidents on the road by following our Halloween traffic safety tips below.

 Drive slowly through residential areas

 Children can be unpredictable at the best of times, let alone when they are excited on a night like Halloween.
 If you happen to be driving through residential neighbourhoods on Halloween, make sure you drive extra slowly and be especially alert.

 Take extra time to look out for children

 When you are driving around on Halloween, make sure you put extra time and effort into looking out for children who may be standing at crossings, junctions and on curbs.
 Kids can dart out onto the road at any time.
 They are likely to be caught up in the excitement of trick or treating and will be less aware of cars, so make sure you are watchful of their presence.

 Signal for children to cross the road

 Even if you have spent time showing your children how to cross the road properly, be mindful that not all parents will have done the same.
 Sometimes kids panic when it comes to crossing the roads and their actions can be erratic and dangerous.
 If you see children waiting to cross the road you are driving on, slow down, stop and providing there are not any cars coming the other way, signal for them to cross in front.